Company director fraud

 Case study: Tamir loses money through director fraud

-Retiree Tamir was told by a friend over a game of
+Retiree Tamir was told by a friend over a game of golf, about a

-and estimated time frames for a return on investment.
+estimated time frames for a return on investment.
 He called his

 broker and asked him to purchase $20,000 of Artificial Organ